 Emergency healthcare is free, but you may have to pay for professional care cover.

 There are various ways to alert emergency teams about your needs with MND.
-See our Forms and Planning ahead sections on our information for people with or affected by MND page to find out more about the resources we produce.
+We have resources to help you with this, including MND alerts and ways to help professionals understand your needs.
+See Forms and resources to help communicate your needs and the Planning ahead section in our information for people with or affected by MND

 Message in a bottle: a sticker on the fridge and inside your front door tells paramedics an alert bottle can be found in the fridge.
 This can contain essential personal and medical details to help them.
 Bottles are free of charge from your local chemist and you can find details through the Lions Club.
 Search for message in a bottle at: http://lionsclubs.co